-As a landowner who may not have the time, expertise, interest or physical ability to run a farm, you can remain in control of your investment while leaving the day-to-day operational activities to us.
+As a landowner who may not have the time, expertise, interest or physical ability to run a farm, you can remain in control of your investment while leaving the day-to-day activities to us.
 Based on your goals and objectives, we develop a plan to maximize your farmland investment and asset value.

 Such a plan might include:

 - Annual farm budget, quarterly financial reports and a year-end report for accounting

 - Farm checking account of your bank choice to pay expenses and deposit income